NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Pushes on block
 - 2BA(B) transition with B changed to be frames 32 (vanilla start) - 35 (when the second foot makes a dust cloud)
 - 2BAA(A) added as 2A(A)
-- 8B
-  - Ends sooner
-  - Has more lift
-  - Faster recovery on hit or block only
-- RB made strong and pushes on block
-- JB has one more frame active hitbox
+- 6BB(B) does the spinning knockdown
 - 6A
   - Made a techable bounce for the first frame only (instead of the whole move)
   - Made a high for first frame only
   - Hitbox appears one frame sooner
   - Hitboxes slightly smaller
   - Stuns longer on hit
+- 8B
+  - Ends sooner
+  - Has more lift
+  - Faster recovery on hit or block only
 - 6A(A) can now be done on whiff
 - 6AB does 6B
 - 4A activates automatically
 - Act4A
   - Does not high crush
   - Can be grabbed
-- RA can now be done at anytime during run and does not have to wait for a loop of the animation
+- JB has one more frame active hitbox
 - JA
   - Can transition faster
   - Has forward or backwards momentum with 6 or 4